Internal resistance to apartheid: Jewish resistance

 Many Jewish South Africans, both individuals and organisations, helped support the anti-apartheid movement.
 It was estimated that Jews were disproportionately represented (some sources maintain by as much as 2,500%) among whites involved in anti-apartheid political activities.
 Much like other English-speaking white South Africans, Jews supported either the Progressive Party or the United Party.
 One organisation, the Union of Jewish Women, sought to alleviate the suffering of blacks through charitable projects and self-help schemes.
 Fourteen of the 23 whites involved in the 1956 Treason Trial were Jewish and all five whites of the 17 members of the African National Congress who were arrested for anti-apartheid activities in 1963 were Jewish.

 Some Jewish university students vehemently opposed the apartheid movement.
 A large number of Jews were also involved in organisations such as the Springbok Legion, the Torch Commando and the Black Sash.
 These anti-apartheid organisations led protests that were both active (e.g. marching through the streets with torches) and passive (e.g. standing silently in black).
 Two Jewish organisations were formed in 1985: Jews for Justice (in Cape Town) and Jews for Social Justice (in Johannesburg).
 They tried to reform South African society and build bridges between the white and black communities.
 The South African Jewish Board also passed a resolution rejecting apartheid in 1985.

-In addition to the well-known high profile Jewish anti-apartheid personalities, there were very many ordinary Jews who expressed their revulsion of apartheid in diverse ways and contributed to its eventual downfall.
+In addition to the well-known high-profile Jewish anti-apartheid personalities, there were very many ordinary Jews who expressed their revulsion of apartheid in diverse ways and contributed to its eventual downfall.
 Many Jews actively provided humanitarian assistance for black communities.
 Johannesburg's Oxford Synagogue and Cape Town's Temple Israel established nurseries, medical clinics and adult education programs in the townships and provided legal aid for victims of apartheid laws.
 Many Jewish lawyers acted as nominees for non-whites who were not allowed to buy properties in white areas.

+The liberal Progressive Party, whose main champion Helen Suzman was the only MP consistently voting against apartheid legislation for many years.
+Suzman's critics argue that she did not achieve any notable political successes, but helped to shore up claims by the Nationalists that internal, public criticism of apartheid was permitted.
+Suzman's supporters point to her use of her parliamentary privileges to help the poorest and most disempowered South Africans in any way she could.